mattpe/wtmp/docs/02-javascript-week-2.md

 #### B - More advanced

 1. Get [Fazer lunch menu json file](https://github.com/mattpe/wtmp/blob/master/assets/fazer-week-example.json)
 1. Implement a function that displays vegan dishes only.
-(For one day is ok.)
+(Choosing just one day is ok.)

 **Push task branch to Github and return direct link to Oma.**

 ### Task 3 - Dummy lunch menu 3 - with modules

-1. Continue [task 4](02-es6-basics.md#task-4---dummy-lunch-menu-2) from previous week
+1. Continue [task 4](./01-javascript-basics.md#task-4---dummy-lunch-menu-2) from previous week
 1. Create a new branch called _week2-task3_ and checkout it
 1. Split JS code to reasonable ES6 modules (use `import`/`export`)
     - Create a subfolder called `modules/` and place all your module files there